Can you picture an NFL quarterback and pee-wee football players on the same team?

 So, what is a teacher to do?

-For teachers struggling to make sure every student gets the most out of their multilevel class, strategic interaction might be the answer.
+For teachers struggling to make sure every student gets the most out of their multilevel class, strategic interaction might be the answer for in-class issues.

 Strategic Interaction: Your Secret Weapon for Teaching Multilevel ESL Classes